- Stormwater Management Commission

 - Completed CWS application form (2022)

 - Copy of wetland delineation training course certificate;

 - Copy of PWS certificate (if applicable); and

 - Pertinent documentation to support educational and experience qualifications.

 Board of Reviews

 SMC has a three-member board that reviews the CWS applications.
-Once the application is approved, we will notify you via email and arrange for you to take the CWS exam.
+Once the application is approved, we will notify you via e-mail and arrange for you to take the CWS exam.
 Upon passing the exam, SMC issues a formal letter and CWS certificate.
-At this time, there is no fee for the initial CWS application process.
+Currently, there is no fee for the initial CWS application process.
 The CWS certification is valid for a period of three (3) years.
-To be re-certified, the CWS must provide documentation of a minimum of 24 hours of wetland-related training received over the three-year period, along with a $60 re-certification processing fee.
+To be re-certified, the CWS must provide documentation of a minimum of 24 hours of wetland-related training received over the three-year certification period, along with a $60 payment for the re-certification processing fee.